 - need to maintain work samples to demonstrate their application of skills.

 Hours & Units

-Students may take up to four units of internship credit, and may spread the units across two or more terms.
+Students may take up to four units of internship credit, and may spread the units across two or more summer terms.
 One unit equals 45 contact hours of work during the semester.
 Work hours should neither be sporadic over a term, nor intensive over a few days.
 Ideally, for every one unit, the student should work at least three hours for at least 15 weeks (or at least eight hours per week in a full summer block).
-Retroactive or advance "credit" is not granted for hours worked outside a term's timeframe.
+Retroactive or advance "credit" is not granted for hours worked outside a term's time frame.

 - 1 Unit = 45 Contact Hours (3 Hours/Week for 15 Weeks)

 - 2 Units = 90 Contact Hours (6 Hours/Week for 15 Weeks)

 - 3 Units = 135 Contact Hours (9 Hours/Week for 15 Weeks)

 - 4 Units = 180 Contact Hours (12 Hours/Week for 15 Weeks)